Fractions In Action

 • The teacher guide students with directions and questions.

-• The teacher will encourage students to discuss the relationship between the pattern blocks.
+• The teacher will encourage students to discuss the relationship between the

 • The teacher will model the pattern blocks and their relationship.